 Thematic Maps

 If you have spatial questions you want to explore with your data, you’ll likely need to perform some kind of spatial analysis within a GIS.
+Check out Map Production with QGIS and Tools and Workflows in QGIS for more on data modification, spatial selections, attribute table calculations, and geoprocessing.
 If you are still designing your project and unsure as to your output, check out the Research Common’s Designing Spatial Stories workshop, email the Geospatial team at library.gis@ubc.ca

 , or book a consult.